Vitamin C for preventing and treating tetanus

 Description of the intervention

 Usually vitamin C is administered as tablets, but it can also be administered intravenously.
-A recent pharmacokinetic study compared oral and intravenous administration and found substantially higher plasma levels when vitamin C was administered by intravenous route compared with oral administration (Padayatty 2004).
-The highest dose used in the pharmacokinetic study, 100 g of vitamin C intravenously given over a few hours, increased the plasma concentration peak to 15,000 μmol/L, which is over 100 times the plateau level reached by oral administration (Levine 1996; Padayatty 2004).
+A pharmacokinetic study compared oral and intravenous administration and found substantially higher plasma levels when vitamin C was administered by intravenous route compared with oral administration (Padayatty 2004).
+The highest dose used in the pharmacokinetic study, 100 g of vitamin C intravenously given over a few hours, increased the plasma concentration peak to 15,000 μmol/L, which is over 100 times the plateau level reached by high dose oral administration (Levine 1996; Padayatty 2004).

 Vitamin C is safe in high doses.
 A dose of approximately 10 mg/day prevents scurvy but, according to the US nutritional recommendations, the 'tolerable upper intake level' is 2 g/day for adults (IOM 2000).
 The basis for this upper limit is the appearance of diarrhoea, which is, however, a trivial adverse effect that disappears quickly with a reduction in intake.
-Several other reviewers have also concluded that vitamin C is safe in doses ranging to several grams per day (Hathcock 2005; Hemilä 2006; Rivers 1987).
+Several other reviewers have also concluded that vitamin C is safe in doses ranging to several grams per day (Hathcock 2005; Hemilä 2006).

 How the intervention might work